crate/crate-python/docs/sqlalchemy.rst

 When you do this, the Database API layer will use its :ref:`round-robin
 <multiple-nodes>` implementation.

-The client does not validate `SSL server certificates`_ by default.
+The client validates `SSL server certificates`_ by default.
 To configure this behaviour, SSL verification options can be passed in via ``connect_args`` too::